Top 25 Colombian Foods (With Photos!)

-Cheese is an essential of the daily diet on the Caribbean coast of Colombia.
-It is eaten on its own, accompanied with a banana, or it is integrated into other dishes, such as arepa.
+Cheese is an essential ingredient in Colombia.
+It is eaten on its own, accompanied with banana, or integrated in other dishes, such as arepa.

 9. Sancocho (Colombian Soup)

-Sancocho is one of the most popular dishes of Colombian gastronomy and at various times has been proposed as a national dish.
-The sancocho is a soup based on potatoes or yucca, to which some meat is added (for example, chicken, fish, beef, etc.)
+Sancocho is one of the most popular dishes in Colombian gastronomy and it has been proposed many times as the national dish.
+It is a soup based on potatoes or casava, to which meat is added (chicken, fish, or beef).

-In each region of the country, sancocho has its own traditional seasoning.
-The most popular is cooked with chicken, but then there’s the triphasic sancocho, containing pork, beef, and chicken.
+Sancocho has its own traditional seasoning in each region of the country.
+The most popular variety is the one cooked with chicken, but then there’s the triphasic sancocho, containing pork, beef, and chicken.

 8. Posta Cartagenera (Black Sauce Pork)